 NY Landscape Architects - 4 hours CL; 10 hours EA

-NY Professional Engineers/Land Surveyors - 12 hours
+NY Professional Engineers - 12 hours

 Society of Wetland Scientists Professional Certification Program (SWSPCP) - Vegetation Identification for Wetland Delineation: North has been pre-approved for 0.8 equivalent semester hours by the SWSPCP as meeting standards for content and instruction toward SWSPCP Professional Certification or SWSPCP Professional Certification Renewal.
 Approval per course is calculated based upon 15 hours of contact time per credit.
 Click here for more information about the Society of Wetland Scientists Professional Certification Program (SWSPCP).

-Society of American Foresters Credits - Pending
+Society of American Foresters - Pending

-The Wildlife Society - Pending
+The Wildlife Society - 12 credits

 We strongly recommend that you use the directions we provide.